What's Your Conflict Style?

 • are in sync with your partner, understanding each other, building something unbreakable.

-These are the skills and tools you need to work on if you're a Stonewaller and want a healthier happier relationship.
+These are the skills and tools you need to work on if you're a Stonewaller and want a healthier, happier partnership.

-If you didn't sign up for our mailing list when you got your results, I really hope you will reconsider.
-I share some of the therapy tools and activities that I use with couples and families in my private practice in those emails, and I've seen them work and change relationships in a profound way.
+If you didn't sign up for our email list when you got your results, I really hope you will reconsider.
+I share some of the therapy tools and activities that I use with couples and families in my private practice in those emails, and I've seen them work and change connections in a profound way.

 The Defender

-The Defender perceives conflict as a personal attack and reacts by adopting self-protective strategies which tend to manifest as righteous indignation or a sense of innocent victimhood.
+One of your top relationship conflict styles is The Defender.
+This type of person perceives conflict as a personal attack and reacts by adopting self-protective strategies which tend to manifest as self righteous or a sense of innocent victimhood.
 This reaction serves as a shield against perceived aggression or threats.
 While it's common for people to become defensive when criticized, the Defender takes it a step further by launching a counterattack.
-For instance, consider this example:

-Sometimes their anger is the vengeful type, particularly if the Defender has been harboring resentment or grudge.
+Sometimes the are mad, they can be the vengeful type, particularly if the Defender has been harboring resentment or grudge.
 This means their attack will have been fueled by revenge or getting back at someone who has wronged the individual and can be particularly hurtful to be on the receiving end.

 The Avoider

-The Avoider is a conflict pattern characterized by a tendency to evade or sidestep disagreements or confrontations.
-This pattern often stems from anxiety triggered by conflicts, leading to behaviors such as apologizing excessively, agreeing without genuine consent, or accommodating others to avoid tension.
-When faced with the slightest disagreement, Avoiders may blank out, feel panic, or perceive themselves as victims.
+The Avoider is a conflict pattern characterized by a tendency to evade or sidestep arguments or confrontations, they like their privacy when it comes to some feelings.
+This pattern often stems from anxiety triggered by angry exchanges, leading to behaviors such as apologizing too much, agreeing without genuine consent, or accommodating others to avoid tension.
+When faced with the slightest disagreement, Avoiders may blank out, feel panic, or perceive themselves as victims, and move to avoid further interactions.

 The Fighter

-The Fighter is usually the one who starts the fight, and if not, then they’re unafraid to express their anger and opinions during a conflict or disagreement.
+The Fighter is the toughest relationship conflict styles there are to deal with, usually the one who starts the fight, and if not, then they’re unafraid to express their anger and opinions during a conflict.

 The fight might have a tendency to use Explosive Anger - a type of anger characterized by sudden, disproportionate outbursts.
 Because The Fighter lacks the skills needed to down-regulate their anger, these episodes often lead to heated arguments, physical fights, property damage, or threats and insults toward others